WJMR-FM

-WJMR-FM (98.3 MHz) is an urban adult contemporary radio station serving the Milwaukee, Wisconsin, area.
-They are known on-air as "Jammin' 98.3", and are licensed to Menomonee Falls, Wisconsin.
-Under ownership of Saga Communications, its studios (which are shared with the other four stations in Saga's Milwaukee Radio Group) and transmitter are located in Milwaukee's West Side.
+WJMR-FM (98.3 MHz, "Jammin' 98.3") is an urban adult contemporary radio station licensed to Menomonee Falls, Wisconsin, United States, serving the Milwaukee metropolitan area.
+Owned by Saga Communications, its studios (which are shared with the other four stations in Saga's Milwaukee Radio Group) and transmitter are located in Milwaukee's West Side.

 History

 98.3 FM history

 The 98.3 frequency was home for many years to WZMF, which signed on the air in July 1966.
 At its inception, the station aired a MOR format.
 WZMF was located in a small house on Shady Lane in Menomonee Falls.

 WZMF's pop music programming eventually became more experimental, and the station evolved into a freeform progressive rock format by October 1968, one of the first stations to do so in the midwest.
 The station was moderately successful with the format for the next eleven years.
 In 1971, rival WTOS was sold to Sudbrink Broadcasting and abandoned Progressive Rock for Beautiful Music.
 WZMF then was competitive with leading rocker WQFM.
 When WISN-FM switched from beautiful music to rock as WLPX in 1978, immediately becoming a ratings success, WZMF began to tighten their format, amid protests from the station's on-air staff, and ratings dropped.

 WZMF went silent on March 23, 1979, after playing its last three songs: "Not to Touch the Earth" by The Doors, "American Pie" by Don McLean, and the National Anthem by Jimi Hendrix.
 The station was then sold to Goetz Broadcasting, and returned to the air in May 1979 with an easy listening format as WXJY (Joy FM 98).
 In 1983, it became home to WFMR and its classical music format.